-Fetters worn by prisoners of King Theodore of Abyssinia, 1860 (c).
+Fetters worn by prisoners of Emperor Tewodros II (or King Theodore) of Abyssinia, 1860 (c)

 NAM Accession Number

 National Army Museum Copyright